FlyingDomotic/FF_ChickenDoor/README.md

 2. Make ESP connections (have a look at chickenDoor shema.jpg):
 	- Motor's relays connected to D5 (open) and D6 (close).
 On contact side, connect positive motor's wire (the one which opens door when connected to positive lead) to D5 relay central position, negative motor's wire (the one which opens door when cpnnected to ground) on D6 relay central position.
 Connect both relays to power ground on normally closed contact and INA219 V- on normally open.
 	- INA219 should be connected to D1 (SCL) and D2 (SDA).
 In addition, power ground should be connected on GND and power positive voltage to V+.
 Connect VCC to +3.3V.
+	- Optional DS1307 connected to D1 (SCL) and D2 (SDA).
+In addition, power ground should be connected on GND and power positive voltage to V+.
+Connect VCC to +3.3V.
 	- Optional LDR connected between A0 and +3.3V and a 100K pull-up resistor between A0 and ground (leave it unconnected if not used)
 	- Optional IR detector to D7 (leave not connected if not used).
 3. Change settings to map your needs (see here under).